kxcrl/jco/README.md

 jeramy.co
 ==============
 My site.
-Built on Rails.
+Built on Sinatra.
 More to come.